DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 To fork the Panic Switch Website repository:

   1. Log in (or sign up) to Github.
-  2. Go to the repository for this project, DanArthur99/Milestone-Project-1.Panic-Switch-Website.
+  2. Go to the repository for this project, DanArthur99 / Milestone-Project-1.Panic-Switch-Website.
   3. Click the Fork button in the top right corner.

 #### Cloning a Repository

 To clone the Panic Switch Website repository:

-  1. Log in (or sign up) to GitHub.
+  1. Log in or Sign Up to GitHub.
   2. Go to the repository for this project, DanArthur99 / Milestone-Project-1.Panic-Switch-Website.
   3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
   4. Open the terminal in your IDE and set your working directory to the location you want to use for the cloned repository.
-  5. Type 'git clone' into the terminal window, and paste the link you copied in step 3, then press enter.
+  5. Type 'git clone' into the terminal window, and paste the link from step 3, then press enter.
+  6. Your cloned repository should now be located in your chosen directory, ready for local development.

 ## Testing